 Furthermore, there exists a constant $c_0 > 0$ for which the following holds.
 For all $\e > 0$ there exists a constant $C=C(\e)$ such that for all $s,t \geq 0$, for all values of $\iota(O), \iota(\eta(O))$

 \end{proposition}

-\begin{proof} For notational simplicity we omit writing the conditionning by $\iota(O)$ and $\iota(\eta(O))$.
-As can be checked this conditionning does not affect the proof as the technical results that will be used hold even conditional on the long-range edge at the root.
+\begin{proof} For notational simplicity we omit writing the conditioning on $\iota(O)$ and $\iota(\eta(O))$.
+As can be checked this conditioning does not affect the proof as the technical results that will be used hold even conditional on the long-range edge at the root.
 For all $t \geq 0$, let

 Then

 It is easy to prove that $(T_{N_{t} + 1} - T_{N_t}) / t \rightarrow 0$, hence the law of large numbers \eqref{eq:cv_drift} follows from Lemma \ref{lem:markov_decomposition} and Proposition \ref{prop:lln_mrp} which prove $N_t / t \xrightarrow[t \rightarrow \infty]{} 1/ \bE_{\mu}\sbra{T_1}$ and $L_k / k \xrightarrow[k \rightarrow \infty]{} \bE_{\mu} \sbra{L_1}$ a.s..